SESYNC-ci/sesync-ci.github.io/blog/_drafts/geocoding-with-R.md

 Another option is to use [Nominatim](http://nominatim.org/release-docs/latest/api/Overview/), a public API from [OpenStreetMap](https://www.openstreetmap.org/about).
 OpenStreetMap is an open-source collaborative project aimed to create free map services for the public.
 Nominatim does not require you to register and get an API key.
-It does have its limits if you want to use it extensively in an application &mdash; OSM servers have limits after all.
+It does have its [limits](https://operations.osmfoundation.org/policies/nominatim/) if you want to use it extensively in an application.
+You will need to provide an email account to identify your application, limit your requests to a single machine and thread, and no more than 1 request per second &mdash; OSM servers have limits after all.

 ## Why geocode with R?